jinikeda/crms2map/Supplement/readme.txt

-CRMS_data should be stored in CRMS2Map/Output folder
+This file is developed for monthly data analysis.
+CRMS datasets should be stored in the "CRMS2Map/Output" folder